20 days Amazing upper Mustang trek in Nepal

 Rimmed by 20,000+ snowcapped peaks and bathed in hues of orange and red rocks with sporadic fields of vibrant green, yellow and red of barley, maize, and buckwheat, Mustang is a step back to a simpler time.
 The Annapurna and Dhaulagiri massifs provide an impressive backdrop as you trek up the Kali Gandaki river valley to the ancient city of Lo-Manthang.

 Mustang is quintessentially Tibetan in character and to date largely unspoiled.
 However, the advent of a planned new road (progressing slowly) is likely to change this - the time to see Mustang is now!

-( In Year 2014 the mustang Tiji festval date is on May 25, 26 and 27, so we ahve a group for this Mustang Tiji festival trek from May 19th to June 5, please come and join for this trip of a life time to the moon land as mentioned by famous singer Ricky martin )
+( In Year 2015 the mustang Tiji festval date is on May 15, 16 and 17, so we have a group for this Mustang Tiji festival trek from May 7th to 25 May 2015, please come and join for this trip of a life time to the moon land as mentioned by famous singer Ricky martin )

 Portions of the following account of the Tiji Festival are excerpted from book : East of Lo Manthang: In the land of Mustang.
 Peter Matthiessen and Thomas Laird, Shambhala Press, Boston, 1995 and Mustang, a Lost Tibetan Kingdom.
 Michel Peissel, Book Faith India, Delhi, India, 1967.